DEFRA/waste-carriers-acceptance-tests/features/seeds/README.md

 ### Setting any top level attribute

-The options can be used to do small twicks to the data in the registration we want to seed.
+The options can be used to do small tweaks to the data in the registration we want to seed.

 For example, if we want to have control over the company name of a registration we are seeding, we can pass a new business name to the seeding via options.
 This is demonstrated below.